-We are excited that your student has an interest in participating in after school sports at Montague Township School for the 2023-2024 school year.
-Please take time to review the following packet and return all necessary forms to the school nurse by September 11, 2023.
+We are excited that your student has an interest in participating in after school sports at Montague Township School for the 2024-2025 school year.
+Please take time to review the following packet and return all necessary forms to the school nurse by September 12, 2024.

-The following forms need to be completed by parent/guardian along with their physician and returned if your student will participate in sports during the 2023-2024 school year.
+The following forms need to be completed by parent/guardian along with their physician and returned if your student will participate in sports during the 2024-2025 school year.

 - 1) Preparticipation Physical Evaluation (page 1 and 2 to be filled out completely by the parent, page 3 and 4 to be filled out by the student's physician).
-Please return completed forms by September 11th.
-The school physician, Dr. Autotte, will be here in person on September 11th at 10:00am to do student physicals free of charge if you unable to schedule an appointment with your student's pediatrician but will require your written permission. - She will also be signing off on these sports clearance forms. - 2) Health history update questionnaire (if more than 90 days since last physical)
+Please return completed forms by September 12th.
+The school physician, Dr. Autotte, will be here in person on September 16th between 9:30 a.m. and 11:30 a.m. to do student physicals free of charge if you unable to schedule an appointment with your student's pediatrician but will require your written permission. - \\ She will also be signing off on these sports clearance forms.\\ - 2) Health history update questionnaire (if more than 90 days since last physical)